-Sprint agrees to spend $20 billion on iPhones, will get iPhone 5 exclusive?Alex Wagner - Deputy Managing Editor, News Desk
+Sprint agrees to spend $20 billion on iPhones, will get iPhone 5 exclusive?Alex Wagner - Editorial Director of News and Content

 We've heard quite a few iPhone 5 rumors over the past several months, but today a pair have emerged that are some of the biggest we've heard yet.
 From all indications, it looks like Sprint will finally be getting in on the iPhone fun tomorrow, joining AT&T and Verizon on the list of U.S. carriers that offer an iOS smartphone.
 What did Sprint have to do in order to secure an iPhone for its network?
 Oh, not much, just promise to purchase 30.5 million iPhones over the next four years.
 That's according to "people familiar with the matter" speaking with the Wall Street Journal, who claim that the deal will cost Sprint around $20 billion.
 The deal will reportedly end up losing money for Sprint until 2014 and was described as a "bet-the-company kind of thing" by one of the WSJ's sources.

 Keeping up with the Sprint iPhone news, an "incredibly solid" source speaking to BGR has claimed that Sprint may be getting a nice Welcome to iPhone gift tomorrow in the form of an iPhone 5 exclusive.
 Not only that, but Sprint's iPhone 5 will feature WiMAX connectivity, says the source.
 As far as other specs go, BGR claims that the iPhone 5 will feature a 4-inch display, "faster CPU," 1GB RAM, 32GB storage, a dedicated Assistant button, and a "slightly larger design overall."